dwcaress/MB-System/src/mbio/README.md

 --
 MBIO (**M**ulti**B**eam **I**nput/**O**utput) is a library
 of functions used for reading and writing swath seafloor mapping data files.
-MBIO supports a large number of data formats associated with different institutions and different mapping systems, including multibean sonars, sidescan sonars, interferometric sonars, lidar, and seafloor photography.
+This library enables processing and display programs that are independent of particular data formats and provides a standard approach to seafloor mapping data i/o.MBIO supports a large number of data formats associated with different institutions and different mapping systems, including multibean sonars, sidescan sonars, interferometric sonars, lidar, and seafloor photography.
-The purpose of MBIO is to
-eenable processing and display programs that are independent of particular data formats and to provide a standard approach to seafloor mapping data i/o.
-MBIO is written in C, and the functions exposed as the MBIO API are described below.
+MB-System supports these  heterogenous data types by layering a common application programming interface (API) on top of the I/O modules that read and write sonar data in the existing data formats.
+The MBIO API consists of high level functions that allow applications to open data streams for reading or writing, read and write data records sequentially, to straighforwardly extract and insert the commonly used values, and to expose the complete data representation to access.
+Although MB-System as a whole includes C, C++, Python, and perl source code, the MBIO library is entirely written in C.

 ### Data Terminology